The mission statement of the Washington State Adult Education State Plan 2014–19 reads:

 - The syllabus must clearly reflect the instructional materials that will be used in the class and how students will attain them.

 Recognizing the impact that orientation can have on retention for BEdA students, BEdA-SBCTC staff developed a credit system for offering a course that includes components that can support student success as students begin their educational pathways.
-Student attendance hours must be collected and entered into WABERS+.
+Student attendance hours must be collected and entered into WABERS+ as either face-to-face or distance education hours.

 This can be offered as a variable 1–8 credits (with a maximum eight credits per learner per year) course for adult and family literacy students in all competency levels.
 A maximum of 4 credits per learner per year for can be offered when course outcomes include orientation to the program, its resources, and services; current student abilities, characteristics, styles, and readiness to learn; student’s personal, educational, and employment background and interests; student’s skill gaps, learning deficiencies, and difficulties; barrier identification with strategies, recommendations, and interventions for improvement; student’s long-term and short-term goals; identification of the skills needed to reach those goals; and a plan of action for the student to achieve the goals (personal learning/action plan).
 An additional 4 credits for a maximum of 8 credits per student per year can be provided when course outcomes include portfolio development for assessment of competency that integrates basic skills instruction in reading, writing, listening, speaking, and/or math.